bombasticSlacks/Aspirant/Game/Weapons.md

 *All exotic weapons have a +1 damage bonus and 2 traits.*

-### Master Work
+### Masterwork
 A masterful blacksmith can do a lot to imbue an item with additional power and versatility.
-A master work weapon may have an additional trait beyond those it otherwise might have.
+A masterwork weapon may have an additional trait beyond those it otherwise might have.
 It must be made of materials of similar quality to an exotic weapon.

 ### Size
 Weapons, like all items, come in various sizes.
 However, in the case of weapons, an item's size has more effect than just the required storage space.